clinfo/GraphGenerativeModel/README.md

 - 10 - everything is usually logged, including energy calculations and exceptions
 - 20 - only the molecules output and its energy is logged
 - 30+ - only the result is logged

+## Issues:

+- The OpenBabel MMFF94 Force Field ocassionally causes memory corruption (as of version 2.4.1)